Tracking back to the last station

 Smart Freight: Real-Time Tracking with IoT.”
 GE Transportation, 2020.

-IoT solutions can also play a vital role in managing and maintaining the physical assets involved in rail logistics.
-By integrating IoT-enabled sensors in locomotives, railcars, and even intermodal containers, operators can continuously monitor the health and operational status of their equipment.
+IoT plays a vital role in managing and maintaining the physical assets involved in rail logistics.
+By integrating IoT-enabled sensors in locomotives, railcars, and even intermodal containers, operators monitor the health, location and operational status of their equipment.
 This allows for:

 A study by DHL highlights how predictive maintenance enabled by IoT can reduce downtime in rail operations by as much as 50%.
 By ensuring that trains are running at peak efficiency, IoT improves overall throughput and reduces costs.